Review: KIA Sportage (2016)

 The 1.6 CRDi diesel engine makes lots of sense in the Sportage, although petrol buyers are well catered for with the 1.6 T-GDi.
 The entry-level GDi feels fine around town, but offers slow progress on the open road.
 The 2.0-litre CRDi mild hybrid is excellent - but, starting at £32,545, will be hard to justify for most buyers.

 There's little to fault with the Sportage.
-It's a really good, really high quality crossover that's very easy to recommend.
+It's a really good, great value crossover that's very easy to recommend.

 What does a KIA Sportage (2016) cost?